ResearchComputingServices/shell-novice/setup.md

 To be able to participate in this lesson we will need you to install some software to give you access to a command shell.
 MobaXTerm is a powerful terminal program for Windows.
 It allows you to use Linux commands on a Windows PC.
 The free Home Edition of MobaXterm can be found [here](http://mobaxterm.mobatek.net/download.html).

 Once you have installed MobaXTerm, run the program.
-Then click the "Start local terminal" button in the middle of the MobaXterm window.
+Then click the *Start local terminal* button in the middle of the MobaXterm window.

 MobaXterm users will also need to install the nano program.
-To do this from your local terminal, type "mobapt install nano" followed by the Enter key.
+To do this from your MobaXterm local terminal, type `mobapt install nano` followed by the Enter key.

 Once you have gotten to this point you are ready to participate in the lesson.